vherus/php-framework-decoupling-bootstrap/README.md

 ### Cloning the repository
 `git clone git@github.com:vherus/php-framework.git <YOUR_APP_NAME>`

-Do not delete the whole `.git` folder.
+Don't delete the whole `.git` folder.
 Having a shared git history with the framework will make it easy to merge changes from it to your app.

 Delete the `origin` remote, and re-add it named `upstream`.
 This allows you to merge the framework branches into your app by simply doing `git merge upstream <BRANCH>`.